fffaraz/mydistro/README.md

 # mydistro

-A minimal Linux distribution built entirely from git source repositories.
+A minimal Linux distribution built entirely from source.

-Compiles the Linux kernel, busybox, syslinux, and more inside a Docker container with no internet access.

 This project is in early development and is not yet functional for general use.

 # Philosophy and Principles

-All source code must come from a git repo, no tarbals, no binaries No package manager, no partial updates
+- **Source Transparency**: All source code comes from upstream git repositories.
+No tarballs, no binaries.
-No internet required for installation
-No internet to build the entire os from downloaded source repos Self hosted.
-Must be compiled by itself with no external dependencies Only one desktop env is supported

-- **Linux from Scratch**: Follow the LFS guidelines for building a Linux system from source code.
-- **Minimalism**: Only include essential components to keep the distribution lightweight and simple.
-- **Transparency**: Build everything from source code available in git repositories.
-Using git repositories instead of tarballs allows better source control and reproducibility.
+- **Atomic builds**: No package manager and no partial updates.
+The entire system is built as one unit.
+- **Offline by design**: No internet connection is required to install or build the OS once sources are downloaded.
+- **Self-hosted**: The distribution must be compilable by itself with no external dependencies.

 ## Build Prerequisites